noman9568/BackendProjects/README.md

 # BackendProject

-Install the following dependencies --
+Run the following command in your terminal --

-* npm install dotenv
-* npm install ejs
-* npm install express
-* npm install mongodb
-* npm install mongoose
+* npm install

 Add an .env file according to the given .env.example file

-And after installing the dependencies run the following command -- node app.js
+And after installing the dependencies , run the following command -- node app.js